 - It is the student’s responsibility to review all program materials, including materials found on the program web page, and to stay current with the program requirements, policies and procedures.
 It is recommended that students read posted materials at least once a semester.

-- Students must view the mandatory online Information Session within six months of submitting an application and document the date viewed on the application.
+- Students must view the mandatory Online Information session or attend a face-to-face General Information session no greater than six months prior to submitting an application and document the date viewed/attended on the application.

-- Students have Nursing Program advisors assigned after they have been curriculum placed by the Advising office.
-Students are strongly encouraged to seek guidance from nursing advisors while preparing for the application process.
+- Students have faculty advisors assigned after they have been curriculum placed by the Advising office.
+Students are strongly encouraged to seek guidance from advisors while preparing for the application process.

 Special Accreditation Status